 for small parts & accessories

-We normally send small parts by Australia Post’s Airmail service from Australia.
-Our minimum postage and packing charge for overseas orders is AUD16.00, and as the goods are sent at your risk, we highly recommend Extra Cover (Insurance).
+Due to the noticeable deterioration in international mail services, we must now send small parts by Australia Post’s Standard air service with tracking.
+Our minimum postage and packing charge for overseas orders is AUD30.00, and as the goods are sent at your risk, we highly recommend Extra Cover (Insurance).
 The maximum insurable value is AUD5000, depending on country of destination.
 Please note that insurance or tracking may not be not available to all countries.
 Australia Post also offers the rapid and competitive EMS Courier service, or you may prefer UPS, FedEx, or DHL if you already have a special account arrangement with any of those companies.

 Local Customs agencies determine any duties or taxes that may be levied against packages arriving from outside your own country.
 These additional fees are your responsibility: We cannot be held responsible for any costs you incur due to shipment failure or late delivery.

 We will prepare and send you the invoice in pdf file

 format: This requires Adobe Acrobat Reader v6 or later to view and print,

 the program is not already on your computer.
 You may pay our invoice using